MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MaxMessageSize
-!!!
-Exchange Server 2010

-The MaxMessageSize parameter specifies the maximum size of a message.
-The default value is 10 MB.
-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-Unqualified values are treated as bytes.
-The valid input range for this parameter is from 65536 through 2147483647 bytes.

-!!!
-Exchange Server 2013

-The MaxMessageSize parameter specifies the maximum size of a message.
-The default value is 25 MB.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The valid input range for this parameter is from 65536 through 2147483647 bytes.

-!!!
-Exchange Server 2016

 The MaxMessageSize parameter specifies the maximum size of a message that's allowed through the Receive connector.
 The default value is 36 MB, which results in a realistic maximum message size of 25 MB.

 When you enter a value, qualify the value with one of the following units: